 1. Press Windows + I key simultaneously to open the Settings App in Windows 10.

 2. Click on the “Network & Internet” option.
 After that, click on “Change Adapter Options”.

-3. Now, you will able to see all available internet connections.
+3. Now, you will be able to see all available internet connections.
 But, we have to make changes only in Ethernet Settings.

 5. In the Ethernet Properties window, select “Internet Protocol Version 4” and click on properties.

-6. Select “Obtain an IP address automatically” and “Obtain DNS server address automatically” radio button.
+6. Select the “Obtain an IP address automatically” and “Obtain DNS server address automatically” radio button.
 And, click on OK.